Ralifgrannik/SMILES-HALLUCINATION-DETECTION/SOLUTION.md

 * CUDA-compatible GPU
 * Execution time: Approximately 185 seconds for full feature extraction on 689 samples.

----

-## Final Solution Description
+## Solution Description

 ### Methodology

 The proposed solution implements a **Linear Probing** architecture integrated with a robust feature selection mechanism.
-The approach addresses the high dimensionality of LLM hidden states relative to the limited sample size ($N=689$) through the following components:
+This approach addresses the high dimensionality of LLM hidden states relative to the limited sample size ($N=689$) through the following technical components:

-1. **Strategic Layer Selection (`aggregation.py`)**:
+1.  **Strategic Layer Selection & Aggregation (`aggregation.py`)**:
     * Layers **[14, 16, 18, 22]** were identified as optimal.
-This configuration captures the transition from semantic conceptualization (mid-layers) to final logical convergence (late layers), avoiding the noise present in the terminal embedding transformation.
+This configuration captures the progression from semantic conceptualization (middle layers) to final logical convergence (late layers), while bypassing the noise inherent in terminal embedding transformations.
-* **Multi-modal Pooling**: Both Mean and Max pooling were applied to each layer.
-Max pooling, in particular, proved essential for identifying "activation spikes" — a known heuristic for model uncertainty and potential hallucination.
+    * **Multimodal Pooling**: Both Mean and Max pooling operations were applied to each selected layer.
+The integration of **Max pooling** proved essential for detecting "activation spikes"—a known physiological heuristic for model uncertainty and potential hallucination.

-2. **L1-Regularized Linear Classifier (`probe.py`)**:
+2.  **Regularization and Classification (`probe.py`)**:
-* To mitigate overfitting in a high-dimensional feature space ($D=8064$), a **Logistic Regression model with L1 (Lasso) penalty** was utilized ($C=0.05$).
+    * To mitigate the risk of overfitting within a high-dimensional feature space ($D=8064$), a Logistic Regression model with an **L1 (Lasso) penalty** was utilized ($C=0.05$).
-* This approach performed intrinsic feature selection, reducing the active feature set to approximately **65–102 salient neurons**.
+    * This methodology facilitates intrinsic feature selection, effectively condensing the active feature set to approximately **65–102 salient neurons** that exhibit the strongest predictive correlation with factual accuracy.

 3.  **Statistical Robustness via K-Fold (`splitting.py`)**:
-* A **5-fold Stratified Cross-Validation** strategy was implemented.
-This ensured that the primary metric (AUROC) is invariant to specific data splits and provided a more generalized estimation of the probe's performance on the held-out test set.
+    * A **5-fold Stratified Cross-Validation** strategy was implemented to ensure that the primary metric (AUROC) remains invariant to specific data partitions.
+This provides a generalized and reliable estimation of the probe's performance on the held-out competition test set.

 ### Key Performance Drivers

-* **Sparsity induction**: The transition from L2 to L1 regularization was the most significant factor in closing the gap between training and test AUROC.
+* **Sparsity Induction**: The transition from L2 to L1 regularization was the most significant factor in reducing the generalization gap between training and validation AUROC.
-* **Dynamic Residuals**: Incorporating the "delta" (residual drift) between the final layers helped capture the model's "hesitation" during token generation.
+* **Dynamic Residuals (Residual Drift)**: Incorporating the "delta" (the activation variance between subsequent layers) enabled the probe to capture the model's "stochastic hesitation" during the autoregressive generation process.

----

-## Experiments and Failed Attempts

-1. **Principal Component Analysis (PCA)**:
-* *Result*: Discarded.
-* *Analysis*: While PCA reduced dimensionality, it projected features into a non-interpretable space that diluted the signal of individual "truth-telling" neurons.
-Lasso proved superior by preserving the physical meaning of neural activations.

-2. **Full Sequence Context**:
-* *Result*: Sub-optimal.
-* *Analysis*: Including the prompt embeddings introduced significant noise.
-The signal for hallucination is most concentrated in the final **20-25 tokens** of the response, where the model's autoregressive state accumulation is most pronounced.

-3. **Global Average Pooling (GAP)**:
-* *Result*: Replaced with Mean+Max pooling.
-* *Analysis*: GAP alone was insufficient to capture the extreme activation values that characterize "confused" states in small-scale models like Qwen2.5-0.5B.